THE OLD HAUNTED STONE HOUSE

 Some of us still suffer a connection with it, a common bond with a shared past, hoping, searching for a way to save it.
 And I, one of them.
 I was born in that house, haunting me with memories of the halcyon days of a childhood wrapped in trimmings of provincial gentry, fondly remembered, not for its previleges, but for the wonderful windows that opened, that took us to ricelands, the coconut plantations, the hills and rivers of rural Tiaong, the warmth of its people, the color of their endless stories and mythologies. . . and inevitably, the reason to come back.

 Yes. . . the old house, i visit it frequently.
 It has been stripped empty; the rooms now open, mere joists and beams.
-Still, easily, when I close my eyes, the sounds of a bygone past engulf and sometimes, a cold air that gently embraces me.
+Still, easily, when I close my eyes, the sounds of a bygone past engulf and sometimes, a cold air gently embraces me.
 Yes, that old stone house, it is both that.
 Haunted. . . and haunting.